 In addition to the preceding programs in which we retain all commercial and economic rights, we also carry on research and development programs in connection with our corporate collaborations.
-We currently have collaborations with four major pharmaceutical companies, including one with Janssen Pharmaceutica N.V., a division of Johnson & Johnson, relating to oncology therapeutics and only the Novartis oncology and chronic bronchitis programs and the Daiichi program are in the research phase of the agreements.
+We currently have collaborations with four major pharmaceutical companies, including one with Janssen Pharmaceutica N.V., a division of Johnson & Johnson, relating to oncology therapeutics and diagnostics, one with Pfizer Inc. relating to asthma and allergy therapeutics, one with Novartis Pharma AG with four different programs relating to immunology, oncology and chronic bronchitis and one with Daiichi Pharmaceuticals Co., Ltd. in the area of oncology.
+These collaborations all have or had a research phase during which we receive or received funding based on the level of headcount allocated to a program.
+In all of our collaborations, after the research phase concludes, we are entitled to possible milestones and royalties in the future.
+The research phase of the Novartis oncology collaboration ended in July 2004.
+Therefore, only the Daiichi program is in the research phase of the agreement.

-We are exploring new opportunities with existing and new potential collaborators.
+We are exploring new opportunities with potential collaborators.
 Our earliest partnerships focused on the early stages of drug discovery, specifically on target discovery and validation, while our collaboration with Johnson & Johnson has been expanded to also include both chemistry and compound high throughput screening, or HTS.
 Our collaboration with Daiichi focuses on drug discovery and development.
 We currently anticipate that in order to support our current research programs we will need to self-fund, at an increased rate of spending, our own research programs to later stages of development prior to partnering with collaborative partners.
 Therefore, it is expected that future collaborative partnerships may have an expanded focus and could include HTS, combinatorial and medicinal chemistry, preclinical evaluations and/or clinical development.
 For some programs, we may also seek to enter into collaborations for the development of compounds that we have discovered.
-For example, in 2003, we received preliminary human efficacy data for our lead compound R112, for the treatment of allergic rhinitis and expect to receive additional efficacy data in the third quarter of 2003 from the Phase II "park study" trial currently underway.
-We expect that this program could be the focus of our next corporate collaboration which we anticipate arranging in the second half of 2004.
+For example, in August of 2004, we received human efficacy data for R112 for the treatment of allergic rhinitis from our Phase II "park study" which demonstrate R112 can reduce certain symptoms of allergic rhinitis in a statistically significant manner compared to placebo, has a favorable safety profile, and an onset of action of approximately thirty minutes.
+We expect that this program could be the focus of our next corporate collaboration, which we anticipate arranging in the second half of 2004.